 Showtime!
 We are introduced to the evening’s big nominees who stand nervously on stage as the band plays and the crowd applauds.
 How I Met Your Mother’s Neil Patrick-Harris opens with a musical number!
 Random!!
 He announces himself saying, “I know!
 What am I doing here?”
 Dancers!
 Feathers!
 Hosts Alec Baldwin and Steve Martin are lowered from the gods.
 And so the inevitable banter ensues.
 Steve Martin quips, “Meryl Streep holds the record for the most Oscar nominations or as I like to think of it, most losses…” Alec Baldwin announces, “And welcome to that Damn Judy Dench…” Steve Martin interjects saying, “No, Alec, that’s Dame Judy Dench…” I’m liking George Clooney’s grumpy face…

-Penelope Cruz presents the first award of the night: click this over here now Best Supporting Actor.
+Penelope Cruz presents the first award of the night: buy nolvadex malaysia Best Supporting Actor.
 Glad of the return of the “Oscar Clip” over last year’s “Peer’s Gush-Fest”.

 Prediction: Stanley Tucci for The Lovely Bones

 Winner: Christoph Waltz for Inglorious Basterds

 Ryan Reynolds talks about Best Picture nominee, The Blind Side, starring his The Proposal co-star Sandra Bullock.
 The introduction is followed by a trailer-style montage.
 This marks a return to an older Oscar Ceremony format that hasn’t been seen since my first Oscar night back in 1998, and is most welcome, not to mention spooky.
 The night will be peppered with these heartfelt reminders of the Best Picture Nominees.